Actors'

 A 1911 review noted that his act "A Close Call" met with "unprecedented success during its entire run which included nearly all of the leading vaudeville houses in the country."
 His 1918 performances of "In the War Zone" were met with positive reviews.

 In Muskegon, "Happy Jack" became an active participant in the Actor's Colony, performing in the colony's annual charity shows.
-In later years, Gardner served as a booking agent for theatrical acts and sports world celebrities like Barney Oldfield, the famous race care driver, and for Jim Jeffries, one-time heavyweight boxing champ.
+In later years, Gardner served as a booking agent for theatrical acts and sports world celebrities like Barney Oldfield, the famous race care driver, and Jim Jeffries, one-time heavyweight boxing champ.

 "He has no cause for happiness in this episode of his wild army career", notes a 1918 illustration by animation pioneer Charlie Thorson.